SirCardboardbox/AlchemyCardGame/README.md

 2. Open the project in Unity (Unity 2022.x or later recommended).

+3. Install necessary dependencies (Localization, Advertisement).

-3. Run the game from the `MainMenu` scene.
+4. Run the game from the `MainMenu` scene.

 ## 🔁 Game Flow